manikandan-siva/Selenium_Maven_Framewok_E-commerce/README.md

 ### Other config files
 9) **pom xml**
-   - Contatins all java library which we used, TestNG and log4j config file linkage
+   - Contatins all java library which we used and TestNG & log4j config file linkage

 10) **testng xml**
    - Contains test case details